Ingan121/ModernActiveDesktop/docs/README.md

     * Exported configuration data is now compressed if it's large
     * No longer loses information about the Wallpaper Engine properties panel when resetting configurations
     * Handles cases when the storage is full
-* Visualizer improvements
-    * Several options are now accessible in the menu bar
-    * Added an option to change the size of the album art
-    * Added an option to change how the window title is displayed
-    * Support displaying the visualization as a background
-    * Added an option to ignore the wallpaper margins in the fullscreen or background mode
-    * Fixed the difference scale being affected by the window height
 * Localization improvements
     * Now supports the language code with a region code (e.g., `en-US`)
     * Added a guide document for translating ModernActiveDesktop